-Baked potatoes have a rather poor reputation when it comes to diet and weight loss, especially among individuals who are trying to reduce their total carbohydrate intakes.
-However, you might be surprised to find out just how nutritious a baked potato actually is -- and how well it can fit into your weight loss plan.
+Baked potatoes have a rather poor reputation when it comes to diet and weight loss, especially among individuals who are trying to reduce their total carbohydrate intake.
+However, you might be surprised to find out just how nutritious a baked potato actually is — and how well it can fit into your weight loss plan.

-One large baked potato -- about 2 1/3 by 4 3/4 inches -- contains about 220 calories.
-This includes the potato skin, but not any added butter or other toppings.
-A plain baked potato contains virtually no fat, either saturated or unsaturated, nor does it contain any cholesterol.
+One large baked russet potato contains about 278 calories, according to Livestrong.com's calorie counter.
+The baked potato calorie count includes the potato skin, but not any added butter or other toppings.
+A plain baked potato contains very little fat, and does not contain any cholesterol.
 A potato only contributes only 1 percent daily value for sodium, or 30 mg.

 In the vast majority of cases, the negative dietary elements in a baked potato are primarily not from the potato itself, but rather from the toppings that are put on it.
-For example, a baked potato with sour cream and chives contains an extra 170 calories for a total of 393, with over 20 g of fat along with added cholesterol and sugar says NutritionIX.
+For example, a baked potato with butter and sour cream contains 470 calories, with 18 g of fat along with added cholesterol and sugar says NutritionIX.
 A Wendy's baked potato with cheese contains 479 calories, and 17 grams of fat.
 When choosing your topping, consider some low-fat alternatives such as cottage cheese, chopped veggies, yogurt or creamy horseradish.

 - MayoClinic.com; Dietary Fiber; Essential for a Healthy Diet; November 2009

 - American Diabetes Association: The Glycemic Index of Foods

 - SELFNutritionData: Potato, Baked, Flesh and Skin, Without Salt

 - Government of Canada: Glycoalkaloids in Foods

 - NutritinIX: Baked Potato with Butter and Sour Cream